wasp-lang/wasp/web/docs/database/operations/actions.md

 ### Implementing Actions in Node

-Now that we've declared the Action, all that's left is implementing it.
-We've told Wasp to look for Actions' implementations in the file `src/server/actions.{js,ts}`, so that's where we should export them from.
+Now that we've declared the Action, what remains is to implement it.
+We've instructed Wasp to look for the Actions' implementations in the file `src/server/actions.{js,ts}`, so that's where we should export them from.

 Here's how you might implement the previously declared Actions `createTask` and `markTaskAsDone`: